Episodes: 18 (hour) + two-hour movie

 First aired: May 26, 2014.

 What do you think?
 Do you like the Bomb Girls TV series?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have been cancelled or renewed for a third season?